 - Everyone present must be at least 19 years old.

-- Those attending for the first time take their turns in the second half of the meeting (if they wish to take a turn).
+- Those attending for the first time take their turns in the second half of the meeting.

-- Supportive family and friends of the person with the mood disorder are welcome to attend the main groups.
-However, we ask family and friends to just listen and not participate.
+- Supportive people (family and friends of the person with the mood disorder) are welcome to attend.
+However, we ask that supportive people just listen and observe.

 - This is not a dating group.
 Group will not be used as a dating service.

 - We can talk about medications as long as we don’t name them.
 For example, instead of saying “Prozac”, please just say “antidepressant”.

 - We watch our language.
 Swearing and other graphic or inappropriate talk is unwelcome.

 - We maintain a positive environment.
 Group is not a dumping ground or pity party.
 We want to feel better when we leave than when we arrived!

 Our group is not equipped to help someone in crisis.

 If you have an emergency or feel like hurting yourself or others, do one of the following NOW: